Aryan Brotherhood: Operations and membership

 Estimates of Aryan Brotherhood membership vary from 15,000 to 20,000 members in and out of prison.

 The Aryan Brotherhood has members inside federal and state prisons, and outside on the streets.
 All members are white, and are either in prison or have been in prison.
 Joining is difficult.
 New members are on probation for a year, must swear a blood oath for life, and must commit a violent act to join the Brotherhood, such as killing a rival inmate, assaulting an officer or murdering an African American or Hispanic prisoner.
 Members are inculcated with various reading materials smuggled into prisons published by Aryan Nations, Militia of Montana, and other groups, as well as Mein Kampf, The Art of War, and Machiavelli's The Prince.
 Early members liked the Western novels of Louis L'Amour, source of the organization's self-proclaimed "the Brand" moniker.
 Therefore, they perpetuated an admiration for the outlaw gunslingers of the American West.
 Members also have a fondness for medieval Vikings and the pirates of the Golden Age.

-Criminal activities inside prison walls include male prostitution, gambling, extortion, and drug trafficking, primarily involving methamphetamines.
+Criminal activities inside prison walls include male prostitution, gambling, extortion, and drug trafficking, primarily involving methamphetamine.
 Outside prison, the AB engages in every kind of criminal enterprise, "...including murder-for-hire, armed robbery, gun running, methamphetamine manufacturing, heroin sales, counterfeiting, and identity theft", according to the SPLC.